ornl-training/python-with-uv/episodes/scripts.md

 uv run example.py
 ```

-## Running a script that has dependencies with uv
+## Running a script with dependencies

 Below is the contents of another Python script named `example2.py`.
 This script imports the NumPy package which is an external dependency (not included in Python).